 “The Chargers definitely want him back,” a league source said.
 “And Uchenna would like to stay as long as the money is right.”

 Sources: Colts, Packers, Bills, and Jets expected to have interest in Uchenna Nwosu

-While remaining in Los Angeles is a viable scenario for Nwosu — sources emphasized –, he has plenty of options. include the Indianapolis Colts, Green Bay Packers, whom sources predict will move on from Za’Darius Smith and sign Preston Smith to a new contract, along with the Buffalo Bills and New York Jets.
+While remaining in Los Angeles is a viable scenario for Nwosu — sources emphasized –, he has plenty of options.
+NFL teams expected to be interested in Nwosu include the Indianapolis Colts, Green Bay Packers, whom sources predict will move on from Za’Darius Smith and sign Preston Smith to a new contract, along with the Buffalo Bills and New York Jets.